Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/intake-1/test.typ

   witnessed: "Ajibola",
 )

-To ensure that our intake was functioning that the level that we wanted, we tested the catapult on two of the "Purposes of an Outtake" that we identified in our #past_nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify").
+To ensure that our intake was functioning that the level that we wanted, we tested the catapult on two of the "Purposes of an Outtake" that we identified in our #nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify").
 The two that we chose to test are "Game Element Acquisition" and "Handling."

 = Intake Reliability Test (Game Element Acquisition)